TrishaSrikanth-459/DeployStega/routing/namespace/noise_namespace.md

 This document specifies the **benign interaction namespace** used by **DeployStega** to model **non-signaling background activity**.

-The benign interaction namespace captures **static, non-signaling GitHub URLs** that are:
+The benign interaction namespace consists of **non-signaling GitHub GUI URLs** that are:

+- **functions of a specific repository**, meaning their existence and plausibility depend on a particular `(owner, repo)` context,
 - selected **deterministically as a function of epoch**,
 - used to provide **behavioral feasibility and realism guarantees**,
 - **not included in the repository snapshot**, and
 - **never used for steganographic encoding or decoding**.

+All benign interactions are scoped to **the same repository used for covert communication** and are accessed using **the same GitHub account** that participates in the covert protocol.

+No benign interaction URL is global, platform-wide, cross-repository, or unrelated to the covert repository.

-These interactions exist solely to introduce **benign cover behavior** and to ensure that resolver outputs remain statistically plausible under observation.
+These interactions exist solely to introduce **benign cover behavior** and to ensure that resolver outputs remain statistically plausible under external observation.

 ---